bywatersolutions/blogposts/barton/art_of_tech_support/art_of_tech_support.markdown

 negative space around an object -- which is something that you can see, but not in a way that your brain can attach symbols to.
-The changes in drawing style brought about by choosing to see what is there, versus what our mind tells us should be there are startling.
-These images were drawn by the same person, four days apart:
+The changes in drawing style brought about by choosing to see what is there, versus what our mind tells us should be there, are startling.
+These were drawn by the same person, four days apart:

 ![Drawing on the Right Side of the Brain before and after](https://static1.squarespace.com/static/5563b147e4b09a14dbb4f0fe/5606d47be4b053dd464f664d/5918bab820099e96149cc148/1498025511572/IMG_0097.JPG?format=750w)